A tyre puncture can be a very stressful situation for most motorists.

 However, understanding how to properly change a car tyre can significantly lower your stress levels, should you need to carry out the task.

-Whether it’s a run flat tyre way below its tread depth, or unforeseen damage due to a pothole, knowing how to change a tyre when necessary, can be an empowering skill set.
+tyre below its legal tread depth, or unforeseen damage due to a pothole, knowing how to change a tyre when necessary, can be an empowering skill set.

 Before running through the steps of how to change a car tyre, it is a good idea to familiarise yourself with the equipment required to change a tyre.